Parisson/TimeSide/docs/source/server/index.rst

 - ``Result``: a result of the processed Experience for an item
 - ``Provider``: a web service providing audio content (e.g. Youtube or Deezer)

-See the `full API documentation <https://timeside.ircam.fr/api/docs/>`_ to learn all the private and public properties of these models.
+See `this diagram <https://github.com/Ircam-WAM/TimeSide/blob/master/docs/diagram/timeside.pdf>`_ and the `full API documentation <https://timeside.ircam.fr/api/docs/>`_ to learn all the properties and methods of these models.

 This modelization allows to define a specific precessing ``Experience`` that can be re-processed on any new ``Selection`` which is especially convenient for analysis on growing datasets.
 All model instances and related data are accesible through a REST API with authentication.
 This ensures that a client can consume TimeSide as a dedicated and autonomous web service.